Grape

 Photo: truongcaodangyduochcm.com

-Additionally, raisins are made by drying crude grapes in the sun or by machinery.
-It is a natural sweet and appetizing specialty that attracts visitors every time they come to Vietnam.
-Fresh grapes are also used to make desserts such as juice, cocktail, candy, pudding and jelly.
+Additionally, raisins are created by drying grapes either in the sun or through mechanical means, resulting in a natural sweet treat that entices visitors to Vietnam.
+Fresh grapes also serve as ingredients in various desserts, such as juices, cocktails, candies, puddings, and jellies.

 Photo: nhobonmua.com